Cathedral Basilica of Notre-Dame de Québec

-The Cathedral-Basilica of Notre-Dame de Québec ("Our Lady of Quebec City"), located at 16, rue de Buade, Quebec City, Quebec, is the primatial church of the Roman Catholic Archdiocese of Quebec.
-It is the oldest church in Canada and was the first church in Canada to be elevated to the rank of minor basilica, by Pope Pius IX in 1874.
-Four governors of New France and the bishops of Quebec are buried in the crypt, including François de Laval, Quebec's first bishop.
+The Cathedral Basilica of Notre-Dame de Québec is the primatial church and seat of the Archdiocese of Quebec, located at 16, rue de Buade, Quebec City, Quebec.
+It is the oldest church in Canada and the first to be elevated to the rank of minor basilica, receiving the honor from Pope Pius IX in 1874.
+Four governors of New France and the bishops of Quebec are buried in the crypt, including the first, François de Laval.
 The church is a National Historic Site of Canada, and located within the UNESCO World Heritage Site of Historic District of Old Québec.

 History

 The cathedral is located on the site of a chapel, Notre Dame de la Recouvrance, constructed by Samuel de Champlain in 1633.
 Construction of the first cathedral building began in 1647, and it was given the name Notre-Dame de la Paix.